Connect with others who understand.

 Written by Emily Wagner, M.S.

-Bispecific T-cell engagers (BiTEs) are a new type of treatments for relapsed or refractory multiple myeloma (RRMM).
+Bispecific T-cell engagers (BiTEs) are a new type of treatment for relapsed or refractory multiple myeloma (RRMM).
 Here are six facts about BiTEs you should know if you or a loved one has RRMM.

 1. BiTEs Help Your Immune System Fight Cancer